 In order to run a Notebook, users can select the desired cluster from the top right corner of the Notebook’s toolbar.
 Since we have detached the Notebook service from the cluster, users have the flexibility to change clusters for a Notebook without reloading the interface.
 The image below shows the cluster drop-down from which the desired cluster can be selected/changed.

 To make the Notebooks service available without a running cluster, we serve the Notebook interface from a Kubernetes-based scalable and dedicated tier.
 With the goodness of Kubernetes (k8s) overloaded with various additional features, our new offering gives a highly enhanced user experience.

 2. Scheduling Notebooks

-Our customers extensively use Qubole’s Scheduler to create and manage schedules for their workloads; and with the new release they can now harness the power of this tool with Notebooks.
+Our customers extensively use Qubole’s Scheduler to create and manage schedules for their workloads; with the new release, they can now harness the power of this tool with Notebooks.
 With this new functionality, scheduling of Notebooks can be done using Scheduler via the User Interface (UI) or Application Programming Interface (API).